Dickens-odera/Django-Basics/README.md

-This repo aims at introdicing git's MVC architecture
+This repo aims at introdicing django's MVC architecture